PsyTeachR/mcs-conv/docs/05-wrangling-2.md

 <div class="try">
 <p>After grouping data together using the <code>group_by()</code> function and then performing a task on it, e.g. <code>filter()</code>, it can be very good practice to ungroup the data before performing another function.
-Forgetting to ungroup the dataset won’t always affect further processing, but can really mess up other things.
+Forgetting to ungroup the dataset won't always affect further processing, but can really mess up other things.
 Again just a good reminder to always check the data you are getting out of a function a) makes sense and b) is what you expect.</p>
 </div>

 ## Activity 9: Counting observations {#dw2-a9}